Stouthart/iBasso-DX340/README.md

 Download and install <a href="https://developer.android.com/tools/releases/platform-tools" target="_blank">SDK Platform tools</a>.
 Make sure your device has WiFi turned on and enable USB debugging.

-Run the following commands from a Command prompt, or Terminal window on Mac:
+Run the following lines from a Command prompt, or Terminal window on Mac:
 <pre>
 adb root
 adb remount